-MKTG 1999 Topics in Marketing

-A lower-level course in a selected area of Marketing.
+MKTG 1999 Topics in Marketing1 to 4A lower-level course in a selected area of Marketing.
 Not for independent study.

-MKTG 2999 Independent Study in Marketing

-Independent study for students who have completed a minimum of 24 hours with an overall B average.
-Prerequisites: approval of the dean and the completion of a 2999 Independent Study form.

-MKTG 3303 Introduction to Marketing

-A survey of the marketing functions and role of marketing in the organization.
+MKTG 2999 Independent Study in Marketing1 to 4Independent study for students who have completed a minimum of 24 hours with an overall Baverage.
+Prerequisites: approval of the dean and the completion of a 2999 Independent Studyform.
+MKTG 3303 Introduction to Marketing3A survey of the marketing functions and role of marketing in the organization.
 Topics include marketing information gathering, product and service planning, pricing strategies, promotion policies and strategies, channels of distribution, international marketing, and social issues in marketing.
-Prerequisite: ECON 2013 or ECON 2023 or instructor's permission.

-MKTG 3333 Consumer Behavior and Managerial Decision Making

-Presents concepts and techniques used in addressing managerial and consumer decision making.
-The course examines processes involved when individuals or groups select, purchase, or use products, services, and ideas across a global, diverse workforce.
-Attention will be given to how consumer behavior can be affected by different marketing strategies.
-Attention will be given to common decision traps and how to avoid them.
-This marketing course is intended for students who want to increase their knowledge of aspects that affect consumer behavior, and of theories and methods for advanced analysis of consumer markets.

-MKTG 3343 Selling and Sales Management

-A study of models of buyer behavior and the communication process in the buyer-seller setting.
-Includes development of the appropriate selling strategies and tactics from the first step of prospecting by the salesperson, through the sales approach, presentation and handling of objections, to the closing of the sale.
-Examining the primary tasks of managing the sales force.
-Prerequisite: MKTG 3303 or instructor's permission; and junior standing.

-MKTG 3363 International Marketing

-A study of marketing in the international environment.
+Prerequisite: ECON 2013 or ECON 2023 or instructor's permission.3 MKTG 3323 Introduction to Marketing Analytics and Web Intelligence3, FallThe new age of marketing requires an understanding of data.
+With the introductory course of digital marketing fundamentals, students explore customer data analysis techniques and their theoretical foundations to help students acquire analytic skills that can be applied to real world marketing problems.
+Marketing Analytics is an application of data science to marketing decision problems.
+Additionally, this course offers the theoretical understanding of data necessary for students to adapt to the many changes in marketing, while also equipping them with the skills they will need to perform vital daily functions.
+Prerequisites: MKTG 3303 or permission of instructor.
+MKTG 3343 Selling and Sales Management3, SpringA study of models of buyer behavior and the communication process in the buyer-seller setting.Includes development of the appropriate selling strategies and tactics from the first step ofprospecting by the salesperson, through the sales approach, presentation and handling ofobjections, to the closing of the sale.
+Examining the primary tasks of managing the sales force.Prerequisite: MKTG 3303 or instructor permission.MKTG 3303 MKTG 3363 International Marketing 3, Fall A study of marketing in the international environment.
 Both domestic and multinational structures are handled in terms of global marketing.
 Cross cultural issues will be emphasized throughout the course.
-Prerequisite: MKTG 3303.

-MKTG 3383 Internet/Digital Marketing

-The course examines marketing concepts like marketing mix, segmentation, and positioning as it relates to an online marketing platform.
+Prerequisite: MKTG 3303 or instructor permission.
+MKTG 3383 Internet/Digital Marketing 3, Spring The course examines marketing concepts like marketing mix, segmentation, and positioning as it relates to an online marketing platform.
 Students participate in cutting edge simulation programs that allow students to test their understanding of internet marketing strategies online.
 Students learn how to navigate internet/digital marketing and its practical application.
 Students explore the history of internet marketing to understand how the early influences have shaped today's marketing strategies.
 Topics include search engine optimization, search engine marketing, online advertising, web analytics, email marketing, social media platforms and online marketing reputation systems.
-Prerequisites: MKTG 3303 or instructor permission.

-MKTG 3999 Marketing Internship

-A supervised and evaluated internship to supplement academic training with on-the-job training relevant to the student's career goals.
+Prerequisite: MKTG 3303 or instructor permission.
+MKTG 3999 Marketing Internship1 to 6A supervised and evaluated internship to supplement academic training with on-the-job trainingrelevant to the student's career goals.
 Prerequisite: MKTG 3303.

-MKTG 4303 Marketing Research

-Provides the student with a basic understanding of the research process as it applies to marketing and business problems.
-Examining the scientific method and research design along with alternative approaches to collecting and analyzing data.
-A comprehensive research project and selected case analysis provide opportunity for relating the theoretical concepts and techniques to real world problems.
-Prerequisite: MATH 2003 and MKTG 3303.

-MKTG 4329 Advanced Topics in Marketing

-An advanced course in a selected area of Marketing.
+MKTG 4303 Marketing Research and Consumer Behavior 3, Fall This course equips students with the knowledge necessary to understand consumer and managerial decision making in order to apply that analysis to guide companies, nonprofits, or individuals in the design and promotion of winning products and services.
+Students will develop specific and practical marketing expertise and skills, including research design, exploratory research; descriptive research; scaling; sampling; and data analysis and reporting.
+3, Fall MKTG 4329 Advanced Topics in Marketing 1 to 4, On Demand An advanced course in a selected area of Marketing.
 Not for independent study.
 Prerequisite: junior standing.

-MKTG 4373 Small Business Marketing

-A study of no-cost and low-cost marketing methods.
-Topics include guerilla marketing, viral marketing, buzz marketing, social marketing, and other methods useful for small businesses.

-MKTG 4983 Marketing for Results

-This course equips students with the knowledge and skills necessary to plan and execute strategies and tactics typically assigned to the marketing function of organizations.
-The course addresses critical factors affecting product and enterprise competitiveness, including resource allocation, product design and positioning, creating awareness through marketing mix, creating accessibility through distribution strategies, pricing and the integration of the marketing function with other functions in the organization.
-Prerequisite: permission from the College of Business Dean.

-MKTG 4999 Independent Study in Marketing

-Independent study for juniors and seniors with at least a B average in Marketing.
-Prerequisites: approval of the dean and completion of a 4999 Independent Study form

-MATHEMATICS COURSE OFFERINGS

-MATH 1003 Intermediate Algebra

-Deductive systems, number systems, algebraic expressions, linear equations and inequalities, exponents, quadratic and fractional equations, systems of equations.
-This course will not satisfy the mathematics requirement for any OBU degree.

-MATH 1033 Contemporary Mathematics

-Selected topics from set theory, logic, mathematical systems, geometry, probability and statistics, numeration and number theory, consumer finance, graph theory, voting and apportionment.
-This course does not satisfy prerequisites for any other mathematics course.

-MATH 1163 College Algebra

-Equations, inequalities, polynomial functions, rational functions, graphs, logarithmic functions, exponential functions, and systems of equations.
-Prerequisite: A grade of "C" or better in MATH 1003 or ACT Math 20 (SAT Math 540).

-MATH 1173 College Trigonometry

-Trigonometric functions and their graphs, fundamental identities, and applications.
-Prerequisite: A grade of "C" or better in MATH 1163 or ACT Math 22 (SAT Math 570).

-MATH 1203 Number Theory for Elementary Teachers

-Selected topics from the theory of elementary mathematics, including the origin of numerals and systems of numeration; sets and relations, and the structure and properties of the systems of whole numbers.
-Credit will not apply toward a mathematics or a secondary mathematics education degree.

-MATH 3133

-Modern Geometry